vnsavitri/vnsavitri/README.md

 - 👋 Hi, I’m @vnsavitri
-- 👀 I’m interested in creative AI and voice-based experience design
+- 👀 I’m interested in creative AI and designing for Human-AI interaction
-- 🌱 I’m currently learning how to create game world and write the narrative in collaboration with creative AI like MidJourney and Stable Diffussion
+- 🌱 I’m currently developing new kind of game with various AI Agents as my cofounders
-- 💞️ I’m looking to collaborate on building a different kind of videogame using AI
+- 💞️ I’m always keen to collaborate on building a different kind of videogame using AI
 - 📫 DM me on Discord @VividSydney#2506

 <!---